Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Related Works

-\textbf{Reconstruction-based Methods. } Relying on defect-free images to model a latent distribution of nominal data, reconstruction-based methods leverage the distribution gap between nominal and anomalous patterns to locate anomalous regions.
+\tb{Reconstruction-based Methods.} Relying on defect-free images to model a latent distribution of normal data, reconstruction-based methods leverage the distribution gap between normal and anomalous patterns to localize anomalous regions.
 Bergmann \emph{et al.} \cite{SSIM-AE} have proposed enhancing Convolutional Auto-Encoders (CAEs) \cite{CAE} segmentation results by incorporating structural similarity loss \cite{SSIM}.
 In contrast, Schlegl \emph{et al.} \cite{AnoGAN} were the first to use Generative Adversarial Networks (GANs) \cite{GAN} to address the anomaly detection problem.
 To improve the effectiveness of \cite{AnoGAN}, Akcay \emph{et al.} \cite{AUROC} and Schlegl \emph{et al.} \cite{F-AnoGan} have proposed an additional encoder to explore the latent representation for better reconstruction quality.
-Unlike the above-mentioned methods, \cite{US} reconstructs the nominal features selected by teacher networks that are pre-trained on ImageNet \cite{imagenet}.
+Unlike the above-mentioned methods, \cite{US} reconstructs the normal features selected by teacher networks that are pre-trained on ImageNet \cite{imagenet}.
 To incorporate global contexts into local regions, Wang \emph{et al.} \cite{GLFC} have integrated the information obtained from global and local branches simultaneously, while \cite{MKD} aggregates hierarchical information from different resolutions.
 Bergmann \emph{et al.} \cite{MVTECLOCO} have leveraged regression networks to capture global context and local patch information from a pre-trained feature encoder.
-However, the above methods' decision boundaries are dominated by the overwhelming presence of easy-nominal examples, they are vulnerable to mistaking the queries nearby hard-nominal examples for anomalous queries.
+Deng and Li \cite{RD4AD} proposed ``reverse distillation'' that feeds the teacher model's one-class embedding instead of raw images into the student networks to capture better representations of anomalies.
+Batzner \emph{et al.} \cite{EffiAD} proposed a training loss to hinder the student from imitating the teacher feature extractor beyond the normal images, and they further employed an autoencoder to deal with the logical anomalies.
+Inspired by the Normalizing Flow (NF) \cite{NF}, DifferNet \cite{DifferNet} first employed it for anomaly detection, while the subsequent advances \cite{csflow,msflow} captured the contexts between hierarchical feature maps for improvements.
+Recently, You \emph{et al.} \cite{UniAD} proposed a newly emerging one-for-all scheme, which tried using a unified model to detect anomalies from all the different object classes without finetuning.
+For better distinguishing normal and anomalous samples in such a challenging setting, instead of learning the continuous representations, Lu \emph{et al.} \cite{HVQT} preserved the typical normal patterns as discrete iconic prototypes integrated into the Transformer for reconstruction.
+However, the above methods' decision boundaries are dominated by the overwhelming number of easy-normal examples.
+Thus, they are vulnerable to mistaking the queries near hard-normal examples for anomalous queries.